openshift/microshift/docs/README.md

 MicroShift productization and development environment documentations are managed in this repository.

-> Note: Community documentation sources are managed at <https://github.com/redhat-et/microshift-documentation> and published on <https://microshift.io>.
+> Community documentation sources are managed at <https://github.com/redhat-et/microshift-documentation> and published on <https://microshift.io>.

 ### List of Topics
 - [MicroShift Design](design.md)